OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 #### Limits

-A channel group can contain one or more limit groups.
-Each limit group contains its own `timestamp` data set and contains a `duration` data set.
-If a defined limit value of a measured value of the channel is exceeded, an entry in the `timestamp` data set follows.
-Using the optional data set `duration`, the duration of a limit value exceedance can be specified per entry in the data set `timestamp`.
-If both datasets exist, they contain the same number of entries!
+A channel group can contain zero or one limit groups.
+Each limit sub-group *`LIMIT_NAME`* contains its own `timestamp` data set and contains a `duration` data set.
+The data set `limitvalue` contains the limit values.
+When which limit value is valid is defined in the dataset `timestamp` and how long it is valid is defined in the dataset `duration`.
+Values at the same index position of all three data resources belong together.

 ![Limit group overview](images/generated/rcmdx_limit_group.png){width=320px}